Colombia Justa Libres: History

-Colombia Justa and Libres subsequently constituted to be a significant group of citizens: Colombia Justa Libres on 11 December 2017.
-In the 2018 Colombian parliamentary election, it managed to obtain 431,506 votes, 3%, which is necessary to constitute itself as a political party, achieving three senators and one representative.
+Colombia Justa and Libres subsequently constituted to be an influential group of citizens: Colombia Justa Libres on 11 December 2017.
+The 2018 Colombian parliamentary election obtained 431,506 votes, 3%, which is necessary to constitute itself as a political party, achieving three senators and one representative.

 During the 2019 local elections, they supported the candidate at the time, Miguel Uribe Turbay, and obtained two seats in the Bogotá council.

-In 2021, a conflict between the leadership of the party occurred upon the resignation of Pastor Eduardo Cañas, whose position was filled by another of the directors: John Milton Rodríguez.
-This violated the statutes of the party, as the party's Council of Elders were intended to choose his replacement.
+In 2021, a conflict between the party's leadership occurred upon the resignation of Pastor Eduardo Cañas, whose position was filled by another of the directors: John Milton Rodríguez.
+This violated the party's statutes, as the Council of Elders intended to choose his replacement.
 Subsequently, Rodríguez, who faced no official opposition, with the permission of the party Supervisor Héctor Pardo, held a parallel assembly designating himself as the presidential candidate of the party, which was opposed by the other members, mainly Ricardo Arias Mora, another presidential candidate of the party, and Pardo, who later resigned from office.
 Arias led a lawsuit about this before the Electoral Council.
-The lawsuit succeeded, and on 15 February 2022, the National Electoral Council revoked Rodríguez's presidential candidacy application.
-However, two months later, on 21 April, the Electoral Council decided to allow Rodríguez to compete as a presidential candidate, on the grounds that the application "was granted by the legitimate authorities".
+The case succeeded, and on 15 February 2022, the National Electoral Council revoked Rodríguez's presidential candidacy application.
+However, two months later, on 21 April, the Electoral Council decided to allow Rodríguez to compete as a presidential candidate because the legitimate authorities granted the application".